apache/trafficserver/doc/admin-guide/files/records.yaml.en.rst

    Number of seconds before an OCSP response expires in the stapling cache.

+.. ts:cv:: CONFIG proxy.config.ssl.ocsp.request_mode INT 0

+   Set the request method to prefer when querying OCSP responders.
+The default is zero, or POST, and a value of 1 will cause ATS to attempt a GET request.
+   Because the length of the encoded request must be less than 255 bytes per RFC 6960, Appendix A, ATS will fall back to the POST request method when the encoded size exceeds this limit.

 .. ts:cv:: CONFIG proxy.config.ssl.ocsp.request_timeout INT 10
    :units: seconds